 This is what is meant by the Prophet:

 You added to the nation by which You were honored;

 You pushed away all the boundaries of the Land!”

 Similarly with the Sodomites and with Pharaoh, and with the invading Assyrians and the Babylonians, did any one of them offer you even one bull or one ram?
 As if it were not enough that they did not honor You with offerings, they also committed acts which angered You!
 So, then, to which nation should You add peace and contentment?
-To Israel, as the prophet said, “You (should have) added (peace and contentment) to the nation (of) the Eternal One” (ibid.)!
+To Israel, as the Prophet can be understood to have said, “You (should have) added (peace and contentment) to the nation (of) the Eternal One” (Isaiah 26:15a)!
 Indeed, “Who is like Your people Israel, a nation unique in the world” (I Chronicles 17:21)!

 So it has been incumbent upon You to provide us with holy days to provide You thereupon with offerings—Rosh Chodesh, Pesach, Rosh Hashanah, Yom Hakippurim, and the Festival (cf. Numbers 28:11-29:34)—not one of which have we neglected.
 So it is further incumbent upon You to add for us another holy day upon which we shall honor You: “You (shall then have) added to the nation by which You were honored (as) You pushed away (the invaders to) all the boundaries of the Land” (Isaiah 26:15bc)!

 To this, the Holy One, blessed be He, responded: By your life shall I not withhold holy days from you, but I shall add a holy day in which you may rejoice, as was said, “On the Eighth Day, there shall be Atzeret (Assembly of Conclusion) for you” (Numbers 29:35)!

 “On the Eighth Day, there shall be Atzeret (Assembly of Conclusion) for you;